-- IRC-3.1 The City will not allow for the construction of new development until it is demonstrated that there will be sufficient water to supply the development, as determined by the service provider. - IRC-3.2 The City will require development projects with the water-use equivalent of 10 dwelling units or more to conduct a long-term water supply analysis as part of the development approval process.

-- IRC-3.5 The City will take steps to reduce water use from municipal operations, which may include: - Low-flow fixtures in all public buildings - Where feasible, reductions of grass and turf in medians and planting strips in favor of water-efficient landscaping - A centralized irrigation control system within public rights-of-way and on Cityowned properties - Water recapture systems in new buildings and major renovations - Rain water retention and reuse systems - - Achieve a reduction of water use to be 40% less than baseline for buildings as calculated by the Energy Policy Act of 1992.
-Single-family homes are exempted from this requirement but must still meet the other standards of the Green Building Ordinance. - Reduce water consumption for outdoor landscape irrigation, consistent with the most recent City policy.
+- IRC-3.1 Allow for construction of new development only when there is sufficient water to supply that development, as determined by the service provider. - IRC-3.2 Require development projects with the water-use equivalent of 10 dwelling units or more to conduct a long-term water supply analysis as part of the development approval process. - IRC-3.3 Regularly update water conservation regulations to ensure that current best practices are utilized. - IRC-3.4 t Educate the public regarding water conservation, greywater use, and water storage and capture strategies. - IRC-3.5 Take steps to reduce water use from municipal operations, which may include: - Low-flow fixtures in all public buildings - Where feasible, reductions of grass and turf in medians and planting strips in favor of water-efficient landscaping - A centralized irrigation control system within public rights-of-way and on Cityowned properties - Water recapture systems in new buildings and major renovations - Rain water retention and reuse systems - IRC-3.6 Require all new buildings to meet the following standards: - Achieve a reduction of water use of 40% less than baseline for buildings as calculated by the Energy Policy Act of 1992.
+Single-family homes are exempted from this requirement but must still meet the other standards of the Green Building Ordinance. - Reduce water consumption for outdoor landscape irrigation, consistent with the most recent City policy. - Comply with all prevailing state laws and City regulations regarding indoor and outdoor water conservation and efficiency in new construction.

-- Comply with all prevailing state laws and City regulations regarding indoor and outdoor water conservation and efficiency in new construction. - IRC-3.7 The City should encourage existing residential and non-residential buildings to pursue strategies for water conservation, including: - Drought-tolerant landscaping - Drip irrigation systems for landscaping where appropriate - Low-flow fixtures in bathrooms and kitchens
+- IRC-3.7 Encourage existing residential and non-residential buildings to pursue strategies for water conservation, including: - Drought-tolerant landscaping - Drip irrigation systems for landscaping where appropriate - Low-flow fixtures in bathrooms and kitchens